CarlosWarrior/React-Map-View/README.md

 Here is a [simple geoprocessor server](https://github.com/CarlosWarrior/python-geoprocessor-server)

-This implementation is based on a context which handles the mutation of each layer independently of their features thanks to [Leaflet :smiling_face_with_three_hearts:](https://leafletjs.com/).
+This implementation is based on a context which handles the mutation of each feature independently of their layer thanks to [Leaflet :smiling_face_with_three_hearts:](https://leafletjs.com/).